 Staying Physically Active Despite Hand Arthritis

 Your doctor will tell you that staying physically active is an important part of managing arthritis.
-Studies show that adults with arthritis who are over the age of 65, a lack of regular, vigorous physical activity doubled the risk of functional decline.
+Studies show that in adults with arthritis who are over the age of 65, a lack of regular, vigorous physical activity doubled the risk of functional decline.
 In other words, the less physically active the participants were, the more likely they were to become disabled.

 If symptoms of arthritis in your hands or elsewhere are preventing you from participating in the physical activities you used to enjoy, it may be time to find new ways to be active.
 For example, you may want to experiment with water activities such as swimming, or try tai chi, dance, or walking, which has the added benefit of being low-cost.